FalconLuma/Project-Wingman-Randomizer/README.txt

 can be assigned.
   - Randomized stats will be >= min value and <= max value
   - By default all stat ranges are initialized to the ranges found naturally in the game

-Aircraft Performance - These setting directly correlate the to the stats shown in the hangar
+Aircraft Performance - These settings directly correlate to the stats shown in the hangar
   - Response: Controls how long it takes for an input to be fully realised - higher is faster
     - e.g. how long it takes to move the ailerons from a neutral position to the requested position
   - Speed: The top speed of the aircraft in km/h